sleeplesseditor/SocialAuthentication/client/README.md

 # SocialAuthenticationFrontEnd

-An experiment with authentication in React using Twitter, Google, Facebook and GitHub.
+The front end client for an experiment with authentication in React using Twitter, Google, Facebook and GitHub.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).